+The Commission's review of this item began at the October 15, 2024 MTIC meeting and was continued to this November 19, 2024 meeting.
 The objectives of the City of South Pasadena Fremont / Huntington Project are to utilize two funding sources: the Measure R Mobility Improvement Project (MIP) funding (\$10M) and Measure M Metro Active Transportation (MAT) Program funding (\$6.056M), both to implement Transportation System Management (TSM) / Transportation Demand Management (TDM) improvements including traffic signal and system upgrades, intersection improvements, and Intelligent Transportation System (ITS) installations.